How to Measure Job Satisfaction and Foster Happy Employees

 Send Satisfaction Surveys

-Keep satisfaction surveys reasonable, they don’t have to be long or complex, rather specific to what you want to learn.
+Keep satisfaction surveys reasonable, they should not be long or complex, rather specific to what you want to learn.
 Specific survey questions produce more useful information.
 You can create a satisfaction survey asking employees to rate their level of satisfaction on a scale from one to 10 on specific aspects of your company.
 This a quick and effective strategy that provides accurate insight into job satisfaction.

-You should also incorporate job satisfaction in live conversation with your employees in person.
-Informal satisfaction can occur when you come across an employee during the workday, on Zoom or other remote platforms.
+Live conversations are happening on a regular basis and provide opportunities for informal satisfaction checks.
+Informal satisfaction checks can occur when you come across an employee during the workday, on Zoom or other remote platforms.
 Delay the agenda for a minute and ask about his or her workday.
-You can ask the employee if he or she has experienced any problems recently, and if so, to provide a brief description.
-Talking to employees in person is a more personal way to stay informed about job satisfaction.
+You can ask if he or she has experienced any problems recently, and to provide a brief description.
+Regular conversations with your employees are a more personal way to stay informed about job satisfaction.
 No matter the system for obtaining ongoing job satisfaction, consider it a strategic imperative for harnessing the value of your biggest asset and your best competitive advantage, your people.